-ARTICLE 30 PROBATIONARY PERIOD
+ARTICLE 47 PROBATIONARY PERIOD

-All regular appointments, including promotional appointments, shall be for a probationary period of not less than three (3) months or more than twelve (12) months.
+All regular appointments, including promotional appointments, shall be for a probationary period of six months.
+The employee's supervisor, in coordination with the Director of Administrative Services or his/her designee, may extend the probationary period as needed, based on the employee's performance.
 During the probationary period, the employee may be rejected at any time without the right of appeal or hearing.